applejag/flog/README.md

   -h, --help                   Show context-sensitive help.
-  -s, --min=info               Omit logs below specified severity (exclusive) -S, --max=none               Omit logs above specified severity (exclusive) -t, --since=STRING           Omit logs timestamped before a specific time (or relative time period ago) [Not yet
+  -s, --min=info               Omit logs below specified severity (exclusive) -S, --max=none               Omit logs above specified severity (exclusive) -t, --since=STRING           Omit logs timestamped before a specific time (or relative time period ago) [Not yet implemented]
-                               implemented]
-  -t, --before=STRING          Omit logs timestamped after a specific time (or relative time period ago) [Not yet
+  -t, --before=STRING          Omit logs timestamped after a specific time (or relative time period ago) [Not yet implemented]
-                               implemented]
   -e, --exclude=EXCLUDE,...
 Omit logs of specified severity (can be specified multiple times) -i, --include=INCLUDE,...
 Omit logs of severity not specified with this flag (can be specified multiple times) -q, --quiet                  Omit the 'omitted logs' messages.
 Shorthand for --verbose=0.
   -v, --verbose=1              Enable verbose output (can be specified up to 2 times, ex: --verbose=2 or -vv)
-      --version                Show the version and then exit.
+      --version                Show the version of the program and then exit.
+      --license-c              Show the programs license conditions and then exit.
+(Warn: a lot of text) --license-w              Show the programs warranty and then exit.

 Severities:
   Undefined      0, n, nil, null, none, unde, undefined